openstack-archive/fuel-specs/specs/8.0/network-interfaces-naming-schemes.rst

 The main impact is to create interfaces in predictable way.
-Currently we create interfaces based on infomation from fuel-devops/devops/settings.py, lines are like: ::
+Currently we create interfaces based on information from fuel-devops/devops/settings.py, lines are like: ::

   DEFAULT_INTERFACE_ORDER = 'admin,public,management,private,storage'